-15% off your first order*.

 If you have the opportunity, don't hesitate to take your horse outside your usual structure.
 This will enable him犀利士 progressively accustom to discovering new environments.
 These are often noisier and more hectic than he is used to on a daily basis.

-• The role of the rider
+• The rider's role

 Thanks to its remote electrodethe Seaver sensor provides real-time the heart rate of a horse of a horse.
 You can therefore continue to monitor the evolution heart heart rate during your warm-up.
 You can check your horse's heart rate at regular intervals on your app.
 To find out more about our heart rate feature: https://seaverhorse.com/comprendre-la-fonctionnalite-seaver-frequence-cardiaque/

-When your horse is stressed and you see a "stressful" situation, take a few moments to let him abnormal increase in heart rate, take a few moments to let him blowing and let him analyze and understand the environment in which he finds himself.
-You can leave him talk or the petting to remind them that you are a trusted reference point for them.
+When your horse is stressed and you observe an abnormal increase in heart rate abnormal increase in heart rate, take a few moments to let him breathe and let him analyze and understand the environment in which he finds himself.
+You can talk to him or stroke to remind him that you're a trusted reference for him.

 See you soon for a new article 🙂

-The Seaver Team
+The Seaver team